 MySQL Restore: Restoring from a Dump File

-Summary: in this tutorial, you will learn how to restore an SQL dump file by using the mysql
+Summary: in this tutorial, you will learn how to restore an SQL dump file by using the mysql tool.

 Setting up a sample database

-First, create a new database called mydb
+First, create a new database called mydb:

 CREATE DATABASE mydb;